 2. Start by lifting the membrane with your butter knife.
 The goal here isn't to entirely get from one end to the other.
 Your goal is to lift the membrane just enough so that you can fit the teaspoon and your fingers under the lip you've created.
 Then, using your fingers and the teaspoon to smoothly lift the membrane.

 3. While having a smooth removal is ideal and satisfying, it won't always happen.
 Truth be told, a piece of paper-towel will do most of the work.
-Paper-towel allows you to actually grip the membrane as using you're fingers to do so is significantly harder; Granted, it's still doable.
+The paper-towel allows for grip as using your fingers makes it significantly harder; Granted, it's still doable.

-4. With the membrane slightly lifted, use your paper towel to further lift and remove the membrane.
-The membrane may tear which is entirely okay, you're not eating it anyway.
+4. With the membrane slightly lifted, use your paper towel to pull and remove the membrane.
+The silver skin may tear which is entirely okay, you're not eating it anyway.